The group provides a forum for young people to learn about, and comment on, various aspects of paediatric research and

 The Liverpool group was set up in 2006 and currently has around 14 young people aged between 13-19yrs old.
-Some of us have experience of taking part in health research, have experience of living with a condition or disability, or have a general interest in learning about medicine/research/science.
+Members either have experience of taking part in health research, have experience of living with a condition or disability, or have a general interest in learning about medicine/research/science.

 For young people interested in joining the group:

 For more information about the group, read our new leaflet.
 If you are a young person interested in joining the group after speaking with the group facilitator you will be asked to complete an Application Form to explain why you would like to be a member of the group.
 You will then read and sign the Young Person’s Agreement Form so that you fully understand the role and what to expect from staff.
 You will then be invited to attend the next meeting planned and you will be buddied up with an older or long-term member of the group to help you understand how the group works.

 For researchers wanting to collaborate with the group: